 First Quartile (Q1)

 It is the lower quartile which is the 25th percentile of the group.
-It is the point that divides the group in ratio 1:3.
+It is the point that divides the group in a ratio of 1:3.

 Second Quartile (Q2)

 It is the central quartile which is the 50th percentile of the data.
-It is the point that divides the group in ratio 2:2.
+It is the point that divides the group in a ratio of 2:2.
 It is also called the median.

 Third Quartile (Q3)

 It is the upper quartile which is the 75th percentile of the group.
-It is the point that divides the group in ratio 3:1.
+It is the point that divides the group in a ratio of 3:1.